cupy/cupy/docs/source/tutorial/basic.rst

   >>> (compute gradient)
   >>> optimizer.update()

-Optimizer also contains some features around parameter and gradient manipulation, e.g. weight decay and gradient clipping.
+Optimizer also contains some features related to parameter and gradient manipulation, e.g. weight decay and gradient clipping.

 .. _mnist_mlp_example: